leapcode/soledad/docs/auth.rst

 <https://twistedmatrix.com/documents/12.2.0/core/howto/application.html#auto5>`_.
 When the server is started, two services are spawned:

-* A local entrypoint for services (serving on localhost only on port 2323).
+* A local entrypoint for services (serving on localhost only).
-* A public entrypoint for users (serving on public IP on port 2424).
+* A public entrypoint for users (serving on public IP).
+* Localhost and public IP ports are configurable.
+Default is 2424 for public IP and 2525 for localhost.

 .. code-block:: none